 You need to determine how likely your site is to rank for any keyword you're considering.
 Pick one that's too competitive, and your content will get buried in the search results.

-A simple way to get an idea about keyword difficulty is to browse through the search engine results.
+That said, browsing the SERP yourself is still useful for context.
 For example, here's what the first page of Google shows for "concrete float":

 More than 28 million results!
 And the top of the list is dominated by huge retailers like Home Depot, Lowes, and Amazon.
 That's tough competition no matter how you slice it.